| 1 | Scrub python |

 Maximum length: 254.6cm.

-The Texas indigo snake (Drymarchon melanurus) is the close relative of the eastern indigo snake in Florida, with the two species diverging an estimated 5.9 million years ago.
+The Texas indigo snake (Drymarchon melanurus erebennus) is the close relative of the eastern indigo snake in Florida, with the two species diverging an estimated 5.9 million years ago.
 The Florida version is endangered, sticking to dark burrows in longleaf pine forests which are gradually being cut down.
 The species was extinct in Alabama until recently, when 25 were carefully reintroduced.
-Yet somehow, the Texas indigo snake is far more flexible in its habitats, and this sometimes brings them to paved road surfaces.
+Yet somehow, Texas indigo snakes are far more flexible in their habitats, and this sometimes brings them to paved road surfaces.

 The Texas indigo snake is actually a subspecies of the Middle American indigo snake, which ranges from Texas, through all of Central America to Ecuador.
-Texas indigo snakes derive a huge portion of their calories from snakes, including our fellow list entrant: the western diamondback (Crotalus atrox).
+Texas indigo snakes derive a huge portion of their calories from snakes, including our fellow list entrant: the western diamondback rattlesnake.

 To find such prey, they cannot rest on their laurels.
-If they lazily waited in a burrow, then the occasional exhausted rattlesnake might take shelter down below, but there’s no guarantees.
+If they lazily waited in a burrow, then the occasional exhausted rattlesnake might take shelter down below, but there’d be no guarantees.

-Hence, this species actively explores the surrounding countryside, often performing strange actions such as trying to pull a fellow snake of a hole high up a tree (photo).
+Hence, this species actively explores the surrounding countryside, performing strange actions such as trying to pull a fellow snake from a hole high up a tree trunk (photo).
 The Texas indigo snake appears in various habitats, including open grasslands, mesquite savannahs, areas with light vegetation, and scrubland, often with a lake or pond nearby.
-They avoid true deserts, but often appear in back gardens.
+It avoids true deserts, but often appears in back gardens.

 Maximum length: 579cm.

-Drive around the everglades for long enough, and you may not find a Burmese python instantly, but one is bound to turn up sooner or later.
-This species has incredible camouflage, with murky brown and yellow shades, yet this only applies in the marshy wetland habitats they favour.
-On a tarmac road, there’s no way you’d fail to notice their bulky bodies.
+Drive around the Everglades for long enough, and you may not find a Burmese python instantly, but one is bound to turn up sooner or later.
+This species has incredible camouflage, with murky brown and yellow shades, yet this only applies in marshy wetland habitats.
+On a tarmac road, there’s no way you’d fail to notice this thick, bulky python.

-Cruel as it may sound, this is one snake on the list which you’d be applauded for running over.
 All efforts to wipe out the 500,000 Burmese pythons have so far failed – organising annual hunts, radio-tagging males, cooking them in pizza (this actually happened).
 Burmese pythons have caused the numbers of local raccoons to fall by 99% and the local bobcats by 87.5%.
-All Florida citizens are encouraged to kill them on sight.
+All Florida citizens are encouraged to kill them on sight, but not by running them over – the recommended humane method is a shotgun blast to the head.

 Maximum length: 190.5cm.

-The black racer is an adventurous species which inhabits 47 out of 48 lower US states, which moves extremely quickly.
+The black racer is an adventurous species which inhabits 47 out of 48 lower US states, and moves extremely quickly.
 While other snakes take shelter in burrows, avoiding predators, the black racer slithers around the countryside freely, disregarding any threats.
-This species is something of a reckless maniac, and this also applies to busy highways, where the screeching tyres of traffic could potentially kill them.
+This species is something of a reckless maniac, and this also applies to busy highways, where the screeching tyres of traffic could easily prove lethal.

 Black racers range from Florida in the southeast to Washington state in the northwest.
-They appear in a variety of open habitats, from fields to rock plains to sparse woodlands.
+They appear in a variety of open habitats, from fields to rocky plains to sparse woodlands.

-They’re less common in thick forests, so unlike a copperhead, you won’t find them on a highway bisecting a thickly forested national park.
-Instead, you’ll find black racers crossing roads on sweeping prairie areas, in villages, and between open shrubland, perhaps near a car park for a popular weekend hiking route.
+They’re less common in thick forests, so unlike a copperhead, you probably won’t find one on a highway bisecting a thickly forested national park.
+Instead, you’ll find black racers crossing roads through sweeping prairie areas, in villages, and between open shrubland, perhaps near a car park for a popular weekend hiking route.

 Black racers are less likely to settle in and block a road for hours, but they’re so active and energetic that there’s a great chance of spotting one.
 Their speed makes them eye-catching, and their 180cm length makes them a large target.
 Black racers are diurnal rather than nocturnal, and more than any snake on this list, they might actually be fast enough to dodge a car’s tyres.